EIDiamond/grafana_image_downloader/README.md

 - `--f` - from date
 - `--t` - to date
 - `--file` - path to file

+## Watermark
+Watermark is drawing in the bottom right corner.

 ## Logging
 All logs are written in logs/downloader.log.